harsshhan/Env-Manager/README.md

 You can download the latest release of **ENV MANAGER** from the [Releases](https://github.com/harsshhan/Env-Manager/releases) section of the repository.
 After downloading, install the app on your device and start managing your environment variables efficiently!

 ## 🛠️ Technologies Used

 - **Flutter:** A UI toolkit for building natively compiled applications for mobile, web, and desktop from a single codebase, using Dart language.
 - **MongoDB:** A NoSQL database for high performance and scalability.
 - **FastAPI:** A modern, fast (high-performance) web framework for building APIs with Python.

+## Backend
+- Checkout the backend program for this application [ENVMANAGER API](https://github.com/harsshhan/ENVMANAGER_API)
+- This backend program is written in FastAPI, which is a web framework for building APIs with Python

 ## Demo